 - Curves, boxes and shapes

 - Fun fine motor activities you can try at home

 The Rewiring the Brain Handbook (e-Book) contains 41 pages of fun activities that can easily be printed from your home computer.
-Activities should be done for at least 20 minutes per day.
 All activities require adult supervision in the beginning and can be used in conjunction with music therapy and gross motor development.
 To get your copy, click here.

 07 Jan 2019 - Development